Planning a 3-day Irish Road Trip can be a pain in the backside… So, I’ve done all of the hard work for you!

 Welcome to Ireland!
 Today, you’ve touched down in Cork City, ready to start your 3-day adventure.

-You’ll be spending two nights in Cork City, and we’re going to assume that you arrived in the afternoon, so get ready for an afternoon’s worth of activities on your first day.
+You’ll be spending two nights in Cork City, and I’m going to assume that you arrived in the morning, so get ready for a day’s worth of activities.

 Recommended accommodation in Cork City